 Our adult and child classes are designed to help build water confidence as well as developing essential water safety skills, we practise these skills from the very first lessons.
 We share ideas and some teaching skills with parents so they can be practise … often in the bath!

 There are many benefits of learning to swim at a young age, here are our favourites

 First and foremost, it has to be, water safety and water confidence – the parents benefit as much as the babies and toddlers.

 Precious time with you and your baby, no interruptions, just you and them, skin to skin in the water.
 It promotes bonding and enhances trust.
 Swimming remains one of the best loved family activities so these early experiences can set the scene for family swimming sessions as they grow up.

-Swimming helps to improve coordination and balance.
-Because much of your baby’s body is supported by water, the main focus for them is on maintaining balance.
-On the whole babies who swim have a much better balance out of the pool.
+Swimming helps to improve coordination and balance, as your baby’s body is supported by water, the main focus for them is on maintaining balance.
+It has been reported that on the whole babies who swim have a much better balance out of the pool.

 Swimming helps to build muscles and strengthens your baby on the inside too.
 As well as working and strengthening their muscles and joints while swimming, it also improves the strength of their heart and lungs and helps to develop their brain.